atelier-saulx/based/packages/client/docs/auth-howto.md

 ## JWT Auth Flow HowTo

 A short guide to setting up the JWT authentication flow using based.
+An example with the info on this guide can be foud [here](https://github.com/atelier-saulx/auth-demo)

 If you created an environment using the based website, the JWT auth flow template is installed by default.
 This template includes the `user` type schema, the public and private keys, and the default `authorize`, `login`, `logout`, and `renewToken` data functions.